Going Behind, Beneath & Beyond Rome’s Top Attractions

 Capitoline Museum Skip-the-Line Small Group Tour

 On the banks of the Tiber, in a very modern building, is the reconstruction of the Altar of Augustan Peace – Rome’s most famous example of Augustan monumental sculpture.
 The altar was commissioned to honour Augustus’s military victories in Spain and Gaul, and the peace he brought to the Roman Empire.
 Below the floor on which the altar now stands is a museum with displays about the recovery of the monument at its original position.
-Opposite the altar is a deteriorating circular mound of ancient concrete and tufa.
-There is no public access, but it was here that Augustus was laid to rest in 14 AD.
-This is Augustus’s Mausoleum.
+Opposite the altar is the recently restored circular mound of ancient concrete and tufa that was Augustus’s Mausoleum.
+The site opened to the public in 2021, but since June 2022 it has been closed while the Piazza Augusto Imperatore is redeveloped.

 GUIDED TOURS THAT INCLUDE THE ARA PACIS